1. Once I open a cheese, how long will it keep in my refrigerator?

 6. Do your products contain nuts or peanuts?

-The majority of our products do not contain nuts or peanuts.
-Nevertheless, we recommend that consumers always check the ingredient list to know the exact content of each product.
+We recommend that consumers always check the ingredient list to know the exact content of each product.